-The Senior Management of VolkerFitzpatrick is committed to review and improvement of health and safety performance, including implementing new guidelines and requirements in its endeavour to achieve industry best practice.
-VolkerFitzpatrick will establish and review quantifiable objectives and targets according to the nature of our activities, business and other legal requirements, to ensure continual improvement in both our occupational health & safety management systems and our performance.
+The Senior Management of VF is committed to review and improvement of health and safety performance, including implementing new guidelines and requirements in its endeavour to achieve industry best practice.
+VF will establish and review quantifiable objectives and targets according to the nature of our activities, business and other legal requirements, to ensure continual improvement in both our occupational health & safety management systems and our performance.

 As an employer, we have a legal responsibility to protect workers and others from all workplace risks to their health and safety.
-This means we need to think about the risks we face and do everything reasonably practicable to minimise them, including the risks associated with pandemics such as the coronavirus.
+This means we need to think about the risks we face and do everything reasonably practicable to minimise them, including the risks or impacts on our business continuity.

 Adequate resources, commitment and the participation of all employees will ensure the continuation and development of a positive health and safety culture.
-VolkerFitzpatrick's policy is to take all reasonable steps to prevent work related accidents and ill-health, and to support the general health and well-being of its employees.
+VF's policy is to take all reasonable steps to prevent work related accidents and ill-health, and to support the general health and well-being of its employees.

-To implement this policy, VolkerFitzpatrick will:
+To implement this policy, VF will:

-- Ensure the effective planning of Health and Safety through the assessment of risk carried out in line with the hierarchy of control - Build on existing arrangements to ensure we meet our legal obligations to protect the health, safety and wellbeing of our employees - Make sure that the causes of accidents, ill-health and fatigue that may arise from its activities are, wherever possible, identified, understood, and either prevented or controlled - Early intervention and proactive and supportive Health and Wellbeing - Manage return to work after sickness certification and, wherever possible, support rehabilitation after prolonged illness - Provide employees with information and services to help them take personal responsibility for maintaining and improving their own health
+- Ensure the effective planning of Health and Safety through the assessment of risk carried out in line with the hierarchy of control - Learn from accidents and incidents and implement prevention and / or control measures where practicable - Build on existing arrangements to ensure we meet our legal obligations to protect the health, safety and wellbeing of our employees - Make sure that the causes of accidents, ill-health and fatigue that may arise from its activities are, wherever possible, identified, understood, and either prevented or controlled - Early intervention and proactive and supportive Health and Wellbeing - Manage return to work after sickness certification and, wherever possible, support rehabilitation after prolonged illness - Provide employees with information and services to help them take personal responsibility for maintaining and improving their own health

 It is a fundamental company belief that a safe workforce is achieved through clear and effective communication at all levels of the organisation.
-Our PALS behavioural change programme maintains a culture where our employees contribute to safe systems of work through active and open participation and engagement.
+Our PALS (Plan, Attitude, Lead and Share) behavioural change programme maintains a culture where our employees contribute to safe systems of work through active and open participation and engagement.

-All employees and others working for VolkerFitzpatrick are required to comply with this policy.
+All employees and others working for VF are required to comply with this policy.
 In particular, by co-operating and carrying out activities safely, and in such a manner that does not intentionally or recklessly interfere with, or misuse, anything provided in the interest of health, safety or welfare.
-It is the responsibility of VolkerFitzpatrick management and supervisory staff to ensure that this policy and its arrangements are implemented.
+It is the responsibility of VF management and supervisory staff to ensure that this policy and its arrangements are implemented.

-This policy will be reviewed annually and revised as often as may be deemed appropriate by VolkerFitzpatrick, and then brought to the attention of all employees.
-It is accessible to interested parties via the VolkerFitzpatrick website, the company's document management system, noticeboards and reception areas or is available on request.
+This policy will be reviewed annually and revised as often as may be deemed appropriate by VF, and then brought to the attention of all employees.
+It is accessible to interested parties via the VF website, the company's document management system, noticeboards and reception areas or is available on request.

-Richard Offord Chris Evans
+James Hindes Chris Evans

-Managing Director VolkerFitzpatrick Director

-(Representative for Occupational
+Managing Director VF Director (Representative for Occupational Health & Safety)

-Health and Safety)